engin100/950/labs/lab-7.md

 #### Procedure: Starting Your Design and Creating A Schematic

-1. Download KiCad libraries, which have been made [available here](https://drive.google.com/drive/folders/1xbLYc9cKcAC849FKSp_E7lV7I2cPHg0T?usp=share_link).
+1. Download the updated "Final Project Library" folder.
+[Here is the library.](https://drive.google.com/drive/folders/1gzB8r_jQqfqcvdIvM8kyhk7KWFfNFwsK?usp=sharing)

 2. Open KiCad on your computer.
 Navigate to **File -> New Project...**

 3. The "Folder" field allows you to choose where this folder is created.
 You are going to zip this folder and share it with others.
 The folder should have your team number in it.
+Make sure to select the "create a new folder" option when naming and creating your project.

 4. Name your project with your team number and an appropriate name (e.g., Team05_Project_PCB_V1.0), and click "Save".

-5. Now you should add the libraries we have given you.
-You will need to add both symbol libraries and footprint libraries.
-Once they are added, save the project.
+5. In your computer's file directory, find the location of the new folder you just made.
+Inside of this folder, create another folder called "Libraries" and drag the Symbols, Footprints, and 3D Models libraries you just downloaded to this location.

+6. On the open landing page for KiCad (where it shows the project directory), select "Preferences" > "Manage Symbol Libraries".
+Open "Project Specific Libraries" and then select the folder icon on the bottom left (between a + icon and an up arrow).
+Navigate to your new "Libraries" folder, then to "Symbols", and then select all of the .kicad_sym files shown there.
+Click open.
+You should now see all of the components loaded into this window with proper names.
+Click OK.
+You may be greeted with an error relating to other components, if it isn't related to a component we are using for this project, feel free to click through the warning and move on.

+7. Similarly, on the main landing page again, select "Preferences" > "Manage Footprint Libraries".
+Same as before, click the folder icon on the bottom left, navigate to "Libraries" then "Footprints", and then select all of the folders inside of this location.
+Yes, they should all be folders you are selecting this time, and they all end in .pretty.
+Click OK and navigate out of this window.

-6. You should be able to click on the "Schematic Editor" and start making your schematic.
+8. You should be able to click on the "Schematic Editor" and start making your schematic.
 Some notes:

     * Watch the [youtube video](https://www.youtube.com/watch?v=NHHwZCHNMq8) to figure some things out.